Flight-Free-UK/flight_free_uk_website/source/posts/travelling-through-literature.html.markdown

 If you holidayed in Nigeria for a month, I wonder if you would learn more about the country than in this sweeping story of love and brutal civil war set in the 1960s.
 It takes you from orchards and forests near Port Harcourt in the south, where the rain falls sideways and the air is heavy with moisture from the Atlantic, to the north of the country, where the sun-seared land merges with the silver-and-white sky, and the fine grey sand gets into everything.

-> "If you holidayed in Nigeria for a month, I wonder if you would learn more about the country than in this sweeping story of love and brutal civil war."
+> If you holidayed in Nigeria for a month, I wonder if you would learn more about the country than in this sweeping story of love and brutal civil war.

 Olanna and Kainene are wealthy sisters.
 They went to a school in Lagos so exclusive most people don’t know it exists.
 But they share the narrative with Ugwu, Olanna’s house boy.
 It is Ugwu who notices that Olanna speaks the kind of English you hear on the radio.
 It is Ugwu who cooks the foods of the place – jollof rice, pepper soup, chicken boiled in bitter herbs; Ugwu who forages for those herbs among the pawpaws and lemon trees in the yard.

 Both Ugwu and Olanna struggle with the gulf between the life of educated city dwellers, and the traditional village life, where superstitious magic is as real as the earth floor beneath your feet.
 The divisions of class, identity and nationalism lie heavy in the novel, as increasingly they seem to do in our own politics too.

-*"She (Olanna) felt a sense that things were in order, the way they were meant to be, and that even if they tumbled down once in a while, in the end they would come back together again.
-This was why she came to Kano: this lucid peace.
-When Aunty Ifeka’s eyes began to dart around the yard, she knew it was in search of a suitable chicken.*

-*"Aunty Ifeka always killed one when she visited even if it was the last she owned, sauntering around the yard, its feathers marked with a splash or two of red paint to distinguish it from the neighbours’ chickens, which had bits of cloth tied to their wings or paint of a different colour.
+*"Aunty Ifeka always killed a chicken when she visited even if it was the last she owned, sauntering around the yard, its feathers marked with a splash or two of red paint to distinguish it from the neighbours’ chickens, which had bits of cloth tied to their wings or paint of a different colour.
 Olanna no longer protested about the chicken, just as she no longer protested when Uncle Mbaezi and Aunty Ifeka slept on mats, next to the many relatives who always seemed to be staying with them, so that she could have their bed."*